marcocor/bat-framework/README.md

 ### How to use
 You can either use BAT-framework directly (see [this](http://acube.di.unipi.it/wp-content/uploads/2013/01/BAT-Framework-0.1-reference.pdf) guide) or by using [GERBIL](https://github.com/AKSW/gerbil), which provides an easy web interface and is built on top of the BAT-Framework.

+### Changelog
+To keep track of the changes in recent versions of the BAT-Framework, see the [CHANGELOG](CHANGELOG.md).

+### Contributing
+You can contribute by either opening an [issue](issues) or by forking the project, implement the feature in a separate branch, and creating a pull request.